AlexPikalov/cdrs-helpers-derive/README.md

 Procedural macros that derive helper traits for CDRS Cassandra to Rust types conversion back and forth

-The package is under hard development and is absolutely not stable .
+The package is under hard development and is absolutely not stable.

 Features: